5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 ## Boot-args and device properties provided by kexts

 ### Lilu.kext
 Assorted Lilu boot-args.
-Remember that Lilu is a Patch engines providing functionality for almost(?) any other kext in the hackintosh universe, so you got to be aware of that if you use any of these commands!
+Remember that Lilu acts as a patch engine providing functionality for other kexts in the hackintosh universe, so you got to be aware of that if you use any of these commands!

 |Boot-arg|Description|
 |:-------:|-----------|